acode/cli/README.md

 $ lib init
 ```

-You'll be asked for an e-mail address to log in to the StdLib registry,
+You'll be asked for an e-mail address to log in to the StdLib registry.
-via the Polybit API server.
-If you don't yet have an account, you can create
+If you don't yet have an account, you can create one from the command line.
-one from the command line.
-Note that you can skip account creation with
+Note that you can skip account creation with `lib init --no-login`.
-`lib init --no-login`.
-You'll be unable to use the registry, but it's useful
+You'll be unable to use the registry, but it's useful for creating workspaces
-for creating workspaces when you don't have internet access.
+when you don't have internet access.

 Next, create your service: